-Bob hopes to touch the lives of other foster children in the same manner the one caring social worker touched his life.
+Bob hopes to touch the lives of other foster children in the same manner that one caring social worker touched his life.

-Throughout his career, Bob has returned the kindness passed to him by nurturing and caring for his employees-rather than an organization.
-While at the helm of The Hearst Newspaper Group, cash flow increased ten fold-a result of taking care of the people in addition to the corporation.
+Throughout his career, Bob has returned the kindness passed to him by nurturing and caring for his employees–rather than an organization.
+While at the helm of the Hearst Newspaper Group, cash flow increased ten fold–the result of taking care of the people in addition to the corporation.

 In addition to addressing the needs of the foster care community, Bob is working, through his professional programs, to speak to the softer side of successful leadership–those items that distinguish the good from the great–and that ultimately propel average businesses to garnering respect and recognition.